 5.2.
-Influence of reality of earthquake, awareness, and radio on seismic risk perception
+Influence of Reality of Earthquake, Awareness, and Radio on Seismic Risk Perception

-Most of stakeholders were aware sufficiently of earthquake.
+Most of the stakeholders were fully aware of earthquakes.
 The stakeholders' judgment revealed that they have a high perception seismic risk in their community.
-Their perception of earthquake associated with Basse-Ville have been confirmed by the history that the 1860 earthquake destroyed the Basse-Ville, and the Haute-Ville served to refuge for people (Scherer 1912).
+Their perception of earthquake associated with Basse-Ville have been confirmed by the history that the 1860 earthquake destroyed the Basse-Ville, and the Haute-Ville served as refuge for people (Scherer, 1912).
 The stakeholder's seismic perception seemed to be influenced by the reality of earthquake, awareness, and radio as information sources.
-The earthquake reality to extent that stakeholders have a vivid memory about the seismicity of the zone, especially the 1952 earthquake and the little tremors that hit the town recently.
-Their perception seems to be influenced by the awareness (risk training) conducted largely by an international institution (Geohazard).
+The earthquake reality shows that stakeholders have a vivid memory about the seismicity of the zone, especially the 1952 earthquake and the little tremors that hit the town recently.
+Their perception seems to be influenced by the awareness and risk training conducted largely by an international institution (Geohazard).
 Radio was presented as the second source of information by the stakeholders.
-This information reported by Benjamen that radio is seen as the media most popular in Haiti (Benjamin et al. 2021).
-However, their risk perception can influence positively or negatively their capacity to act when an earthquake occurs.
+Benjamin reported that radio is considered as the most popular media channel in Haiti (Benjamin et al., 2021).
+However, their risk perception can positively or negatively influence their capacity to act when an earthquake occurs.
 For example, in reference to earthquake consequence, respondents who believe that the Basse-Ville could be destroyed by a tsunami after an earthquake may feel powerless to take protective action.
-This trend may lead to fatalism because the consequence is perceived as beyond the capacity of stakeholders to act (Tekeli-Yeşil et al. 2010, Solberg, Rossetto, et Joffe 2010).
-Contrary to this perception of tsunami, the is no study that mentioned a tsunami on the town level at Anse-à-Veau.
+This trend may lead to fatalism because the consequence is perceived as beyond the capacity of stakeholders to act (Tekeli-Yeşil et al., 2010; Solberg, Rossetto & Joffe, 2010).
+Contrary to this perception of tsunami, there is no study that mentioned a tsunami on the town level at Anse-à-Veau.

 Although school is less cited as a source of information, stakeholders still recognized the importance of developing risk education at school.
 Education could be reinforced to play an important role in promoting the culture of risk.
-Nepal is already engaged in such awareness program to prepare his population to face risks through school (Tuladhar et al. 2015).
+However, Nepal is already engaged in such awareness program to prepare its population to face risks through school (Tuladhar et al., 2015).
 In the long term, this measure may be less costly to the country than any other pathway.
 Moreover, countries that are well-prepared for earthquakes, such as Japan, New Zealand, and the United States, have all promoted risk education from an early age.

-This way of perceiving the risk can be a driver to stimulate them to take protectives measures.
-Some findings showed that risk perception can influence people to take decisions to protect themselves (Yu et al. 2015).
-Other authors showed that the risk perception does not determine the willingness to take precautions (Tekeli-Yeşil et al. 2010).
-However, the recognition of the risk is important to expect to see people to take some protective measures.
-It is difficult to ask someone to do something to protect himself if he does not feel to be at risk.
+Consequently, this way of perceiving the risk can be a driver to stimulate them to take protectives measures.
+Some findings showed that risk perception can influence people to take decisions to protect themselves (Yu et al., 2015).
+Other authors showed that the risk perception does not determine the willingness to take precautions (Tekeli-Yeşil et al., 2010).
+Additionally, the recognition of the risk is important to create an expectation for people to take some protective measures.
+This is because it is difficult to ask someone to do something to protect himself if he does not feel to be at risk.